meldridge/meldridge.github.io/drafts/_2018-10-X-Email-update-.md

 >
 >This attack was something graver than the software-based incidents the world has grown accustomed to seeing.
 Hardware hacks are more difficult to pull off and potentially more devastating, promising the kind of long-term, stealth access that spy agencies are willing to invest millions of dollars and many years to get.

-The story would be enough of a bombshell on its own, but making things more interesting is the vehement denials of the story's accuracy by both [Apple](https://www.apple.com/newsroom/2018/10/what-businessweek-got-wrong-about-apple/) and [Amazon](https://aws.amazon.com/blogs/security/setting-the-record-straight-on-bloomberg-businessweeks-erroneous-article/).
+The story would be enough of a bombshell on its own, but making things more interesting is the vehement denials of the story by both [Apple](https://www.apple.com/newsroom/2018/10/what-businessweek-got-wrong-about-apple/) and [Amazon](https://aws.amazon.com/blogs/security/setting-the-record-straight-on-bloomberg-businessweeks-erroneous-article/).

-As a few people [pointed out](https://twitter.com/SwiftOnSecurity/status/1047946250035875841), this sort of direct refutation of a story isn't what you'd expect to see from SEC-regulated companies unless they're very sure that they'll be proven right by a subsequent investigation.
+As a few people [pointed out](https://twitter.com/SwiftOnSecurity/status/1047946250035875841), this sort of direct and specific refutation isn't what you'd expect to see from SEC-regulated companies unless they're very sure that they'll be proven right by a subsequent investigation.
 It's a weird situation to be in.

 <a href="https://twitter.com/TheRegister/status/1047952621762297857"><img src="/images/supermicro-register-antimatter.png" alt="Tweet by The Register" class="tweet"/></a>

 Until we get more information (or someone finds a compromised Supermicro motherboard and pulls it apart), the grugq has a good writeup of the story [here](https://medium.com/@thegrugq/supply-chain-security-speculation-b7b6357a5d05), and Patrick Gray released a Risky Business [feature interview](https://risky.biz/RB516_feature/) on the Bloomberg story and hardware attacks generally.
 Both are well worth the time.

+Joe FitzPatrick from SecuringHardware.com also posted a [set of tweets](https://twitter.com/securelyfitz/status/1047942844738981889) (unrolled [here](https://securinghardware.com/articles/hardware-implants/)) detailing how such an attack might be performed:

+>With hardware access, there are plenty of ways to backdoor a server.
+Someone knowledgable could quickly pick out a dozen well marked places malicious firmware could hide on a board and dozens of more components large enough to contain a capable implant inside them.
+>
+>The biggest target is the BMC.
+It’s trivial to modify the firmware of most BMCs, and many of them are trivial to exploit remotely because of the poor quality, outdated software they run.

+It's worth expanding on this, as not many people will know what a BMC does unless they've spent some time administering or securing servers.

 ### Own the BMC, own the server

-Modern servers come with a Baseboard Management Controller (BMC), which provides out-of-band management: allowing administrators to remotely control the server hardware independent of the operating system running on top of it.
+Modern servers come with a Baseboard Management Controller (BMC), which provides something called [out-of-band management](https://en.wikipedia.org/wiki/Out-of-band_management): allowing administrators to remotely control the server hardware independent of the operating system running on top of it.

 In the simplest case, if you have access to the BMC you can remotely interact with the server as if you were physically in front of it with a monitor and keyboard.

 [This article by The Register](https://www.theregister.co.uk/2018/09/07/supermicro_bmcs_hole/) back in September (coincidentally also about Supermicro servers) gives a good summary: